 Phase II, issued in 1999, requires regulated small MS4s in urbanized areas, as well as small MS4s outside the urbanized areas that are designated by the permitting authority, to obtain NPDES permit coverage for their stormwater discharges.
 The City of Daphne fell into this phase of permitting.
 There are approximately 6,700 Phase II MS4s in the US.

 In Alabama, the Alabama Department of Environmental Management (ADEM) enforces the NPDES MS4 permitting program.
 In 2012, the City of Daphne was designated by ADEM as an owner/operator of a Phase II MS4.
-The City received its initial MS4 Phase II Stormwater NPDES permit ALR040039 on December 21, 2011.
-The current permit coverage will expire on January 31, 2016.
+The City received its initial MS4 Phase II Stormwater NPDES permit ALR040039 in 2011.
+The permit was renewed on October 1 ,2016 and will expire on September 30, 2021.

 Phase II - Minimum Control Measures